prolificbrain/whatsapp-mcp/README.md

 - If you encounter permission issues when running uv, you may need to add it to your PATH or use the full path to the executable.
 - Make sure both the Go application and the Python server are running for the integration to work properly.
+- **MCP Server Directory:** Always run the `uv run main.py` command from *within* the `whatsapp-mcp/whatsapp-mcp-server` directory.
+Running it from the parent directory will result in a "No such file or directory" error.
+- **MCP Server Seems Stuck:** If the `uv run main.py` command prints installation messages but then seems to hang without printing a "Uvicorn running..." message, this is likely correct behaviour.
+The server uses `stdio` transport and waits for input from the parent process (Claude/Cursor).
+Use `ps aux | grep main.py` to verify the Python process is running.

 ### Authentication Issues